Teaching Jobs in the UK

 Before you video your Talking CV please make sure you know your answers and have notes that are easily accessible to remind you of anything you may forget.

-You can also check out the Example Talking CV video below that has some useful hints and tips about wowing schools here in London!
+You can also check out the Example Talking CV video below that has some useful hints and tips about wowing schools here in the UK!

-Your Talking CV needs to be no longer than 5 - 10 minutes, this is the best way to show London schools what you can bring to a UK classroom whilst in your home country.
-Schools are not expecting an edited, high tech video, all they want to see is you talking about your teaching experiences and your enthusiasm to teach in London.
+Your Talking CV needs to be no longer than 5 - 10 minutes, this is the best way to show UK schools what you can bring to a UK classroom whilst in your home country.
+Schools are not expecting an edited, high tech video, all they want to see is you talking about your teaching experiences and your enthusiasm to teach in the UK.

 If you have any questions please contact firstname.lastname@example.org or call 020 7105 3499.